Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 Exploring Other Education Options

-- Education - listing from Canadian Publishers Association
+- Education - Association of Canadian Publishers

 - Publishing Programs (international) - Society for Scholarly Publishing

 - Publishing programs and conferences around the world - listing from Simon Fraser University